 After Gerda graduated in 1907 the couple travelled around Europe, eventually settling in Paris.
 The artist hoped that the French capital would offer her an artistic opportunity in the world of fashion.
 Gerda’s work was shown at various exhibitions and she eventually gained a living in advertising creating posters.
 Here she developed a specific art deco figurative style.
 Her work, often featuring women and erotica, was considered too risqué in her homeland, but was readily accepted in the more relaxed atmosphere of Bohemian Paris.

 Gerda and her partner soon became well acquainted with the dancers, intellectuals, fellow artists and the radical lifestyle of the capital.
 It was at this time that Elbe began to present as Lili.
 The artist, like Gerda, had also worked as an illustrator to earn money and had been a successful landscape painter, even exhibiting at the Salon in Paris, but had ceased painting believing it was part of a former life.

 Poples along Hobro Fjord, 1908 signed in Elbe’s former name.

-Gerda, however, continued in her work, often utilising Lili as model.
-Little did her viewers know the story behind her most favoured new muse.
+Gerda, however, continued in her work, sometimes utilising Lili as model.
+Little did her viewers know the story behind her new muse.
 The circumstances of their complex bond both on a personal and artistic level was somewhat unconventional, even for the relaxed atmosphere of Paris in the early 20th century.